mailgun/documentation/source/api-domains.rst

  name              Name of the domain (ex. domain.com) smtp_password     Password for SMTP authentication spam_action       *disabled* or *tag* Disable, no spam filtering will occur
                    for inbound messages.
-Tag, messages will be tagged wtih a spam header.
+Tag, messages will be tagged with a spam header.
 See :ref:`um-spam-filter`. wildcard          *true* or *false* Determines whether the domain will accept email for sub-domains.